-Unless otherwise arranged by the administration, all ninth graders participate in two semesters of Body-Mind Education.
-This credited course incorporates a range of tools for making healthy life choices, combining activity-based sessions with discussion, presentation, journaling, and home exploration.
-Students will reflect, respond, play, grapple, and experiment, ultimately cultivating practices of body and mind that will sustain them through the many challenges their lives will offer.
-The Body-Mind Education curriculum includes three distinct areas of study: Climbing, Health & Wellness, and Yoga.
-Freshmen will spend a total of one semester in Climbing and Yoga, alternating at the quarter.
+All 9th graders participate in a yearlong course called Body-Mind Education (BME), unless otherwise arranged by the administration.
+This credited course incorporates a range of tools for making healthy life choices, combining activity based sessions with discussion, presentation, journaling, and home exploration.
+Students will reflect, respond, play, grapple, and experiment.
+Ultimately cultivating practices of body and mind that will sustain them through the many challenges their lives will offer.
+The BME curriculum includes three distinct areas of study—Climbing, Health & Wellness, and Strengthen, Stretch, Relax.
+9th graders will spend a total of one semester each in Climbing and Strengthen, Stretch, Relax, alternating at the quarter.
 Health & Wellness is a yearlong course, held once per rotation.
-Upper grade level students can choose from a range of more specialized Body-Mind Education electives that require varying levels of commitment and offer continued practice and development of skills presented during the freshman year.
-Juniors and seniors can also elect to serve as credited Teaching Assistants for our freshman courses.